-The sharing and appropriate use of information, specifically electronic information, is an important aspect of healthcare [1].
-Technology provides an opportunity for providers to connect and share information more seamlessly with other providers and specialists in order to guide better decisionmaking with a focus toward the improvement of quality of care and increase involvement of patients in their own healthcare processes.
-As healthcare systems are increasing their adoption of health information technology (health IT), a growing amount of data are being gathered.
-Healthcare industry performance is dependent on usable clinical information that freely flows, regardless of type of system, organization or geography.
-Healthcare organizations are dependent on efficient and secure means for computer systems and applications to communicate and exchange patient data in order to support better care management for patients, preventative care, and population health management.
+The sharing and appropriate use of information, specifically electronic information, are important aspects of healthcare.
+Digital tools can enable providers to connect and share information with other providers and specialists to guide better decision making, improve quality of care, and increase involvement of patients in their own healthcare processes.
+As healthcare systems are increasing their adoption of health information technology (health IT), a growing amount of data is being gathered.
+Healthcare industry performance depends on usable clinical information that freely flows, regardless of type of system, organization, or geography.
+Healthcare organizations depend on efficient and secure means for computer systems and applications to communicate and exchange patient data in order to support better care management for patients, preventive care, and population health management.

 The Office of the National Coordinator for Health Information Technology (ONC) Interoperability Roadmap defined interoperability as "the ability of a system to exchange electronic health information with and use electronic health information from other systems without special effort on the part of the user."
-For two systems to be interoperable, they must be able to exchange data in an agreed-upon format and standard and subsequently present that data such that a user can understand it.
-In concordance with that definition, ONC also developed national standards for interoperability as part of its Certified EHR Technology, which provided nationwide standards for interoperability, both in the exchange of information and it use.
-This provided a foundation on which disparate systems could utilize the appropriate formats and mechanisms to exchange data to assist providers, patients and other stakeholders.
+For two systems to be interoperable, they must be able to exchange data in an agreed-upon format according to a standard and subsequently present that data in a way that a user can understand.
+In concordance with that definition, ONC also developed national standards for interoperability as part of its Certified EHR Technology, which provided nationwide standards for interoperability, both in the exchange of information and in its use.
+This provided a foundation on which disparate systems could use the appropriate formats and mechanisms to exchange data to assist providers, patients, and other stakeholders.

-One of the goals in using health IT is to provide comprehensive information on patients at the point of care, as well as integrating information across different sources and sites, so that the provider can evaluate the most appropriate options for patients based on the effectiveness of treatments, including factors such as quality, risk, benefit, and costs.
-Currently, the promulgation of common data messaging standards and clinical vocabularies have increased interoperability, but they are not as effective as they could be for the seamless exchange and use of data to derive the maximum benefits of health IT.
+One of the goals in using health IT is to provide comprehensive information on patients at the point of care, integrating information across different sources and sites as needed, so that the provider can evaluate the most appropriate options for patients based on the effectiveness of treatments, including factors such as quality, risk, benefit, and costs.
+Currently, the promulgation of common data messaging standards and clinical vocabularies has increased interoperability, but they are not as effective as they could be for the seamless exchange and use of data to derive the maximum benefits of health IT.
 As the nation moves toward greater interoperability, a measurement framework and measures would be useful to assess its impact.

-The National Quality Forum (NQF), a consensus-based entity and an experienced convener of multistakeholder groups for the purpose of developing consensus around diverse and challenging topics, has taken on a project at the request of the Department of Health and Human Services (HHS) to develop a common framework and measure concepts to serve as a foundation to address the current gaps in measurement of interoperability and its impact.
-In order to find a consensus position and provide recommendations to HHS that will move the field to address the current gaps in measurement of interoperability and its impact between providers, vendors, and healthcare information systems, NQF will:
+The National Quality Forum (NQF), a consensus-based entity and an experienced convener of multistakeholder groups for developing consensus around diverse and challenging topics, has taken on a project at the request of the Department of Health and Human Services (HHS) to develop a common framework and measure concepts to serve as a foundation to address the current gaps in the measurement of interoperability and its impact.
+To find a consensus position and provide recommendations to HHS that will move the field to address the current gaps in measurement of interoperability and its impact between providers, patients, vendors, and healthcare information systems, NQF will:

-- 1. Identify key domains of interoperability (e.g. send, find, receive and integrate, and subsequent use) that can be system-generated. - 2.
-Identify key domains of interoperability to measure across populations and settings beyond the care continuum. - Identify care processes/use cases enabled by interoperability across a variety of settings/populations, including a learning health system; identifying such care processes and use cases would enable the future identification and development of measures that are specific to these processes/use cases. - 4.
-Identify interoperability-sensitive outcomes. - 5.
-Identify existing measures that relate to Items 1-4 above.
+- Identify key domains that can be successfully used to measure interoperability. - 2.
+Identify key domains of interoperability to measure across populations and settings beyond the care continuum. - Identify care processes/use cases enabled by interoperability across a variety of settings/ populations, including a learning health system;

+identifying such care processes and use cases would enable the future identification and development of measures that are specific to these processes/use cases.

+- 4. Identify interoperability-sensitive outcomes. - Specify the technical requirements and infrastructure required to operationalize the framework. - 6.
+Identify existing measures that relate to items 1-4 above.